 Queen’s Club Championships

 This men-only grass court tennis tournament, which dates to 1884, takes place in the Queen’s Club in West Kensington and is the warm-up to Wimbledon.
 The Queen’s Club Championship is on from 19 to 25 June.
-As of the publication of this post, there are limited tickets available for some dates early in the championship which you can purchase here.

 If ever there was a season fixture which was about strawberries and cream, then this is it.
 28,000 kilos of strawberries and 10,000 litres of cream are served on average each year, all washed down with 29,000 bottles of champagne.
 Wimbledon is the world’s oldest tennis tournament, established in 1877 at the All England Croquet and Lawn Tennis Club.
 Tickets are obtained through a ballot system, or you can join the long queues for tickets on the day of the match.
 Wimbledon is on from 3 July to 16 July.